Workshop

 Multi-party projects often stall, fracture, or collapse because the people responsible for delivering them could not find a way to work together well enough, for long enough.

-The Relational Decision Framework is a structured workshop that prepares a project team or coalition to engage other parties effectively.
-Through role play, scenario planning, and facilitated dialogue, participants build a genuine understanding of what those parties need, value, and are afraid of to develop a deployment plan that anticipates conflict before it starts.
-The other parties are not in the room.
+The Relational Decision Framework is a structured workshop that prepares a project team to engage other parties effectively.
+Through role play, scenario planning, and facilitated dialogue, participants build a genuine understanding of what those parties likely need, value, and are afraid of to develop a deployment plan that works to prevent conflict before it starts.
+The other parties are not in the room unless an invitation is made. .

 Who is this for